By Jessie Festa. This post on things to do in Vail beyond skiing contains affiliate links to trusted partners!

 To help you locate all the local outdoor art pieces, here is a map.

 The market runs from mid-June to early October, and features local food showcases, live jazz music, artisan wares, and farm-to-market dinners (on select evenings; $90 per person).

-6. Visit The Ski Museum.
-The Colorado Ski & Snowboard Museum is a complimentary experience where you can peruse six galleries full of artifacts, documentaries and footage focused on topics like the beginning’s of Vail, the Winter Olympics, Ski Patrol, notable athletes and more.
+The Colorado Snowsports Museum & Hall Of Fame is a complimentary experience where you can peruse six galleries full of artifacts, documentaries and footage focused on topics like the beginnings of Vail, the Winter Olympics, Ski Patrol, notable athletes and more.

 I’ve never felt so much like I was in Europe than wandering the brick streets of Vail, and the architecture has a way of plastering a smile of your face with its storybook beauty.

 Paid-But-Worth-It Off-Season Adventures